 Japanese Language Exam

-For the Japanese language exam, you can choose either the Japanese Language Proficiency Test (JLPT) or the Japan Foundation Test in Japanese (JFT).
+For Japanese exam, you can choose between the Japanese Proficiency Test (JLPT) or the Japan Foundation Test for Basic Japanese (JFT).

 - Japanese Language Proficiency Test (JLPT): N4 or higher required to acquire Specified Skills

-- Japan Foundation Test for Fundamental Japanese (JFT): 200 points or more out of a total of 250 points is required to pass
+- Japan Foundation Test for Basic Japanese (JFT): 200 points out of 250 or more

-The Japan Foundation Test for Japanese Language (JFT) is held more frequently than the Japanese Language Proficiency Test (JLPT).
+Japan Foundation Test for Basic Japanese (JFT) has more exams than the Japanese Proficiency Test (JLPT).

-The Japan Foundation Test for Japanese Language (JFT) is an exam taken on a computer or tablet, so you can find out whether you passed or failed immediately.
+Japan Foundation Test for Basic Japanese (JFT) is an exam using a computer or tablet, so you can quickly see if you have passed.

-What is the Japanese Language Proficiency Test for foreigners?
-Introducing the different types and levels
+What is the Japanese Proficiency Test for foreigners?
+Types and levels are also introduced

 What not to do when asked about your educational background